dgraph-io/cloud-docs/content/migrating-from-hosted-dgraph.md

 +++
-title = "Migrating from Hosted Dgraph" weight = 7
+title = "Migrating from Self-Managed Dgraph" weight = 7
 [menu.main]
     parent = "slash-graphql"
 +++

-Slash GraphQL and Dgraph Cloud are compatible with majority of Dgraph features, and you can easily migrate your existing Dgraph app over to Slash.
+Dgraph Cloud is compatible with the majority of Dgraph features, so you can easily migrate your existing Dgraph-powered app over to Dgraph Cloud.

-To get started
+### To migrate data from self-managed Dgraph to Dgraph Cloud

 1. Create a new backend.
-This can be done via the Slash GraphQL interface, or by using the [command line tool](https://www.npmjs.com/package/slash-graphql)
+You can do this using the Dgraph Cloud interface, or by using the [Dgraph Cloud command-line tool](https://www.npmjs.com/package/slash-graphql).
 2. (optional) Switch your backend to [flexible mode](/admin/backend-modes#flexible-mode).
 3. Connect to your backend with your favorite client.
-Please see [Connecting from Dgraph Clients](/advanced-queries#connecting-from-dgraph-clients)
+To learn more, see [Connecting from Dgraph Clients](/advanced-queries#connecting-from-dgraph-clients).